gmcfall/react-firebase-state-docs/index.md

 ## Installation

-To use `react-firebase-state`, you must install four peer dependencies:
+To use `react-firebase-state`, you must install four peer dependencies if you don't already have them:
 - `react`
 - `react-dom`
 - `immer`